 The multi-point locks, window handles and components used to make your aluminium windows come from global or British companies that specialise in designing and producing hardware for windows and doors.
 The same applies to the seals, gaskets and rubbers.

 Some aluminium systems use standard locks and handles.
-Other systems companies may work with companies such as Yale, Roto, ASSA, CarlF Groupco, Hoppe, DeBar and many others to create something more unique to their window.
+Other systems companies may work with more high-end lock companies such as Yale, Roto or Winkhaus, widely regarded as providing better locking systems.

 There are just a few advantages to having windows and doors all from one brand: